DL-for-CFD/alpinn_for_submission/README.md

 ## Evaluation metrics
 `run.py` : runs the evaluation for the overfitted results and the inference results.
 The inputs are the folder of those dataset. \
+`metrics/scripts/overfit.sh` : commands for overfitting the model for the evaluation \
 `metrics/scripts/basic.sh` : basic commands for the evaluation \
 `metrics/scripts/ablation.sh` : commands for ablation study \
 `metrics/scripts/training_tracking.sh` : commands for tracking the training performance